82817/SpeedCameraViolations/README.md

 ### Finding 2

-While looking at top 10 cameras with the most violation captured, the area around those cameras seem to have less accidents
+**While looking at top 10 cameras with the most violation captured, the area around those cameras seem to have less accidents.**

 The first graph shows the camera locations.